 Australasian New Car Assessment Program (ANCAP)

 The Australasian New Car Assessment Program runs a crash test program and publishes safety ratings for consumers, focused on the level of occupant and pedestrian protection and collision avoidance capabilities provided by different vehicle models.
-ANCAP is supported by its member organisations which include all of the state and territory automobile associations, the Commonwealth Department of Infrastructure and Regional Development, and road authorities in all states and territories as well as New Zealand.
+ANCAP is supported by its member organisations which include all of the state and territory automobile associations, the Commonwealth Department of Infrastructure, Regional Development and Cities, and road authorities in all states and territories as well as New Zealand.

 Anti-lock Brake Systems (ABS) for motorcycles

 A report commissioned by the Australian and Victorian governments, Evaluation of the effectiveness of Anti-Lock Braking Systems on motorcycle safety in Australia, was released in October 2015 and is available from the Monash University Accident Research Centre.
 In December 2015 the Department provided a discussion paper inviting preliminary comment on the research and its context.
 The submission period ended in February 2016.
 Feedback is being used in the development of a Regulation Impact Statement to consider mandating ABS for motorcycles.

 A Regulation Impact Statement considering the case for heavy vehicle ESC and a draft Australian Design Rule are under development.

 Used Car Safety Ratings (USCR)